earthobservations/wetterdienst/docs/usage/cli.rst

       --longitude=<longitude>       Longitude for filtering by geoposition.
       --number=<number>             Number of nearby stations when filtering by geoposition.
       --distance=<distance>         Maximum distance in km when filtering by geoposition.
-      --persist                     Save and restore data to filesystem w/o going to the network --date=<date>                 Date for filtering data.
+      --date=<date>                 Date for filtering data.
 Can be either a single date(time) or an ISO-8601 time interval, see https://en.wikipedia.org/wiki/ISO_8601#Time_intervals.
       --mosmix-type=<mosmix-type>   type of mosmix, either 'small' or 'large'